1. Home

 You must register both yourself and your premises with your local council for a tattoo, piercing and electrolysis licence.

-You'll need to vaccinated against hepatitis B.
+You'll also need to be vaccinated against hepatitis B.

 What you’ll do